 (for an increased size click image then click again)

-In February of 1942, ten months before the above incident, in the middle of the night and a half a world away, more specifically not Formosa, Taiwan, China or Hawaii, but Los Angeles, California, and unrelated in any fashion, a giant airborne object of an unknown nature overflew a good part of the whole city of Los Angeles and surrounding beach communities causing area-wide blackouts and wreaking havoc over most of the L.A. basin.
+In February of 1942, ten months before the above incident, in the middle of the night and a half a world away, more specifically not Formosa, Taiwan, China or Hawaii, but Los Angeles, California, and thought to be unrelated in any fashion to the Ghost P-40 initially, but connected together eventually because there was the same eyewitness to both events, an eyewitness who saw up close a giant airborne object of an unknown nature that overflew a good part of the whole city of Los Angeles and surrounding beach communities causing area-wide blackouts and wreaking havoc over most of the L.A. basin.
 Anti-aircraft guns threw as many as 1440 rounds of ammunition against it yet it still escaped unharmed.
 Although there was a viable number of pursuit aircraft that could have been launched against the object, said to have been as large as a Zeppelin, that is, around 800 feet in length, all, or at least most of the available aircraft stood down.